Published 2025-01-06.

 the default Git LFS server is also assumed to be provided by GitHub.

-The rest of this article, and the remainder of this series of articles about Git LFS, assumes that you want to use a different Git LFS server than the default.
+The rest of this article, and the remainder of this series of articles about Git LFS, assume that you want to use a different Git LFS server than the default.
+I explained why here.

 Server Discovery